VinEckSie/VinEckSie/README.md

 **Fearless in Rust** is my YouTube channel where I document and share my Rust journey — from building real products to exploring cryptographic concepts and teaching the fundamentals.

-- 🛠 Behind-the-scenes of my core products (like RustPulse) — design, decisions, architecture
+- 🛠 Behind-the-scenes of my core products — design, decisions, architecture
 - 🔐 Applied cryptography videos inspired by my book *Sealed in Rust* (AES, RSA, hashing, etc.)
 - 🧩 Beginner-friendly series à la *Rustlings* — ideal for devs new to Rust or systems programming